tmmluis/advent-of-code-2020/README.md

 # Advent of code 2020 :santa: :christmas_tree:
 This is my attemp at solving 2020's edition of advent of code.
 My solutions are written in **JavaScript** running on Node.js.

-:loudspeaker: I am currently looking for a job!
-Connect with me on [LinkedIn](https://www.linkedin.com/in/tmmluis/).
+:loudspeaker: Connect with me on [LinkedIn](https://www.linkedin.com/in/tmmluis/).

 Current status: 28:star: (out of 50)